Done: Svanberg striker in tonight's World Cup qualifiers

 Withdrawn striker

-Daniel Svensson takes the position as left back and in midfield Alexander Bernhardsson and Anthony Elanga play on the wings
+Daniel Svensson takes the position as left back and in midfield Alexander Bernhardsson and Anthony Elanga play on the wings.

-The starting eleven according to TV4 Football Channel: Viktor Johansson – Emil Holm, Isak Hien, Gustaf Lagerbielke, Daniel Svensson – Alexander Bernhardsson, Yasin Ayari, Jesper Karlström, Anthony Elanga – Mattias Svanberg, Benjamin Nygren.
+Starting XI: Viktor Johansson – Emil Holm, Isak Hien, Gustaf Lagerbielke, Daniel Svensson – Alexander Bernhardsson, Yasin Ayari, Jesper Karlström, Anthony Elanga – Mattias Svanberg, Benjamin Nygren.

 Switzerland can reach the World Cup